 - (1) While MIFID II-data is readily available for National Competent Authorities, pre-trade/order-trade isn't necessarily so.
 Therefore, using transaction-data makes the model much easier to implement and apply by NCAs. - (2) The continuous time data used in pre-trade based analyses can be affected by significant data quality issues related to latency and exact timestamps, where even a nanosecond can make a difference.
-Hence, methods solely using continuous time data might be more prone to error. - (3) Also, transaction-data should be a better source for measuring the quality of execution than pretrade data since pre-trade data does not display hidden liquidity (e.g. iceberg-order and/or sniping orders).
-While pre-trade data surely is an indication for the likely price of execution of any transaction, it nearly always differs from the actual price paid or received by the client. - 4.
-Question: What timestamp is used to match transactions on the relevant market to the reference markets?
-And isn't a period of one second too long to compare prices across trading venues?
-Answer: The AFM used the timestamp of each transaction rounded to the nearest second, and compares transactions happening within that same second.
-The AFM realizes that prices could change (across trading venues) within that one second due to normal market dynamics.
-Hence a difference in the price of execution between trading venues in the same second doesn't necessarily imply that quality of execution on one trading venue is better or worse it could simply be due to uneven distribution of buying and selling orders.
+Hence, methods solely using continuous time data might be more prone to error. - (3) Also, transaction-data could be a better source for measuring the quality of execution than pretrade data since pre-trade data does not display hidden liquidity (e.g. iceberg-order and/or sniping orders).
+While pre-trade data surely is an indication for the likely price of execution of any transaction, it might therefore differ from the actual price paid or received by the client.